Spirion (Identity Finder) - Administrator FAQ

 Spirion’s endpoint application scans the endpoint for potential restricted or sensitive data, collates the results, and sends the results to the console (and potentially the endpoint user) in an encrypted format.
 It is possible to take actions through the application such as shredding files, ignoring false positives, or quarantining files.

 Scan time will change depending on the scan configuration (locations scanned, file types scanned, match types scanned for), the computer hard drive, and processing power.
 Scans can take from 1 minute to several hours depending on the above variables.
-Typically, scans on a workstation take less than an hour if configured appropriately (not scanning system files and Appdata) Most servers take 6 - 12 hours to scan, so the most common practice is to run the scan overnight or on a weekend.
+Typically, scans on a workstation take 1 - 3 hours if configured appropriately (not scanning system files and Appdata) Most servers take 6 - 12 hours to scan, so the most common practice is to run the scan overnight or on a weekend.

 File servers, databases, and other large storage space take longer to scan, and require more processing power than the machine you need to scan.
 Scanning on this scale requires a Discovery Team, a group of computers working together, to complete the scan.
 As of this writing, The Office of Cybersecurity initiates scans that require a Discovery Team.
 If you need to scan a large server or database, send an email to email@example.com with the subject line of either "Spirion Database Scan" or "Spirion Scan of Large Server" as appropriate.